Frierensama/DS_Traffic_Crash_Analytics_-_Safety_Intelligence_Platform/readme.md

 python scripts/db_insert_data.py
 ```

-### 4. Make a script with the quries and insights in scripts directory
+### 4. Make a script with your custom quries and insights in scripts directory (mine has 15 queries, feel free to modify)

 ```bash
 scripts/db_queries.py